 Ever seen a canopy of bistro lights from the Saw Mill and wondered, What’s over there?
 The answer is La Lanterna.
 But don’t let the parkway-adjacent location deter you, the wine garden is quite charming with tall, light-filled trees and cozy iron tables.

 Homey vegetable gardens and lush landscaping separate the 50-person patio from the road at La Vista.
 Outside seating comes with the same old-school pomp as inside, including tableside presentations, a roving dessert cart, and generous pours of homemade grappas.

 Photo by Ken Gabrielsen

-There’s sidewalk seating for 20, but the mural-covered courtyard (where you can also order from Buns-N-Bourbon and Hudson Creamery) is where it’s at for chilling with friends over tacos and margaritas — all with views of Riverfront Green Park and passing trains.
+There’s convenient sidewalk seating, but the mural-covered courtyard (where you can also order from Hudson Creamery) is where it’s at for chilling with friends over tacos and margaritas — all with views of Riverfront Green Park and passing trains.

 The name may be French, but the house-smoked barbecue is among the most popular (and delicious) offerings at this North County staple.
 Also quite appealing is the 60-seat brick patio surrounded by vines, perennial gardens, and a big, shady maple tree.

 Enjoy authentic Italian fare on Ristorante Lucia’s recently-extended outdoor patio surrounded with beautiful greenery.
 The blooming flowers and twinkling lights are the perfect addition to their ample menu of pasta, fish, meat, and vegetable dishes.